MoAli2004/cse15l-lab-reports/LabReport4.md

 # Lab Report 4
 Welcome to CSE 15L Lab Report 4.
-This week we're chronicling a walkthrough for the CLDQ (CSE Labs Done Quick) competition.
+This week we're doing a walkthrough for the Do It All From The Command Line.

 ## Step 4: Log into ieng6
 * `$ ssh cs15lsp23hg@ieng6.ucsd.edu` (Typed out command): Logged into ssh server